 The Psychology of Colour in Events

-Eventologists stylists are often asked the question about what colour to use for an event.
+Eventologists’ stylists are often asked the question about what colour to use for an event.
 Whilst colour is about preference or may represent a brand, we believe there is a lot more meaning to colour than being pleasing to the eye.
+Did you know that there is psychology of colour in event planning?
 What’s the thinking behind colour?
 What feelings do changes in colour evoke?
 What dynamic colours should be used at events to make those senses open?
 As an event planner, we don’t just need to understand what colour is on trend, but also the psychology behind the use of different colours.
 What’s equally important is what colours not to use at different events or to what extent colours should be used.

 Different colours can dramatically affect moods and emotions as well as affect that initial impact when we see a room in a colour.
 As an event theming company, we are very aware of colour psychology and work with our clients on ensuring the correct mix of colours are selected.